Muharram is known as the month of Allah and the first month of the Islamic lunar calendar.

 As the first month of the Islamic new year, Muharram is an ideal time to practice regular charity, known as Sadaqah.
 Whether contributing towards community projects, supporting orphanages, or aiding those in need, every act of charity during this month is magnified in reward.

-In conclusion, Muharram, the first month of the hijri calendar, holds profound significance in Islamic tradition.
+In conclusion, Muharram, the first month of the Hijri calendar, holds profound significance in Islamic tradition.
 It marks a time for increased devotion through acts like reciting the Quran, fasting, and giving charity.

 WRITTEN BY